Back to blogAI agents

 Before signing any AiSDR (or 11x.ai, or Artisan, or any flat-fee outbound agent) contract, run these four checks against your own stack.
 This is the same flow we use inside SeatCompress for every customer modeling an SDR-stack compression scenario.

 Step 1: Compute per-tool recoverable spend per SDR.
 Don't blend.
-AiSDR's per-tool catalog rates are 55% on Outreach, 25% on Salesforce, 60% on Apollo, 50% on Salesloft.
-Multiply each tool's per-seat cost by the per-tool compression rate; sum across tools.
+AiSDR's per-tool catalog rates are 30% on Outreach, 30% on Salesloft, 20% on Apollo.io, 20% on Pipedrive, 20% on ZoomInfo, 20% on Clay, 25% on Zoho CRM, and 25% on Copper.
+Salesforce is not on the list — don't include it in this calc.
+Multiply each owned tool's per-seat cost by the per-tool compression rate; sum across tools.
 That's recoverable per SDR per month.
-With Outreach + Salesforce at $100/seat each, the answer is $80/SDR/month.
-With Apollo added, it climbs to ~$109.
+With the full outbound four (Outreach + Salesloft + Apollo + ZoomInfo) at list-adjacent rates, the answer is ~$102/SDR/month.
+With only Outreach + Apollo, it drops to ~$40/SDR/month and the unlock threshold more than doubles.

 Step 2: Multiply by your active SDR count.
 Active means logged in last 30 days, not "everyone with a license."
 If you've got 10 licenses but 3 SDRs are on PIPs and 1 is on leave, your active count is 6.
 The compression math runs against active, not contracted, because you can't replace seats that aren't generating output.

 Step 3: Compare to steady-state AND year-1 cost.
 Steady-state $10,800/year, year-1 $25,800/year (including the $15K services-overhead default for flat-fee agents).
 If recoverable × 12 exceeds the year-1 number, you're in the clean-win bucket.
 If only the steady-state number, you're in the messy middle and need to commit to a 24-month minimum to make the year-1 loss recoverable.
-If neither, wait until you scale or pick a per-user-priced agent (Lavender at $49/seat scales down cleanly) instead.
+If neither, wait until you scale or pick a per-user-priced agent that scales down cleanly instead.

 Step 4: Pre-negotiate the renewal drop.
 This is the step CFOs miss.
-Buying AiSDR doesn't automatically reduce your Salesforce contract — you have to actually renegotiate at renewal.
-If your Salesforce auto-renews in 3 months and you've signed AiSDR for 12 months, you've just doubled-paid for the overlap quarter.
-Time the AiSDR start date to land within 60–90 days of your CRM renewal so the seat reduction lands in the same fiscal cycle.
+Buying AiSDR doesn't automatically reduce your Outreach or Salesloft contract — you have to actually renegotiate at renewal.
+If Outreach auto-renews in 3 months and you've signed AiSDR for 12, you've just doubled-paid for the overlap quarter.
+Time the AiSDR start date to land within 60–90 days of your cadence-tool renewal so the seat reduction lands in the same fiscal cycle.

 This won't work for every team.
-If your SDRs are doing heavy account-based work (custom multi-channel sequences, in-person event follow-up, PLG-motion handoffs), the 55% Outreach number drops to 30–40% because more of the work is judgment-heavy.
-We've seen the compression rate vary from 35% to 65% depending on motion.
-The catalog 55% assumes a standard outbound-only motion against a defined ICP.
+If your SDRs are doing heavy account-based work (custom multi-channel sequences, in-person event follow-up, PLG-motion handoffs), the 30% catalog rate on Outreach is conservative on the right side and may not move much in the wrong direction — but the recoverable mix changes (less email volume, more judgment work) so the value capture lags.
+The catalog 30% assumes a standard outbound-only motion against a defined ICP.

 Where this fits in the bigger picture

 AiSDR is one of three or four AI agents that have crossed the credible-ROI threshold for outbound sales.
-Sierra and Decagon are doing the same thing for tier-1 customer support, with their own much higher unlock thresholds (~87 and ~67 Zendesk seats respectively at steady state, year-1 numbers higher again with setup).
+Sierra and Decagon are doing the same thing for tier-1 customer support, with their own much higher unlock thresholds (~87 and ~67 Zendesk seats respectively at steady state, year-1 numbers higher again with setup — Sierra carries $35K in setup and Decagon $25K, which is what pushes the year-1 break-even well above the steady-state seat count).
 Glean is doing it for internal knowledge.
 The category is moving fast, and the unlock-threshold math is the single most important diligence question regardless of which vendor you're evaluating.

 The deeper move is to stop thinking of these agents as point solutions and start thinking of them as a portfolio.
 A 1,000-person SaaS company in 2026 should be running AiSDR against the SDR stack, Sierra or Decagon against support, and Glean against internal knowledge — assuming each one clears its own unlock threshold including year-1 setup.
 That's where the Bain forecast of 10–30% software cost compression actually comes from.
 Not from any single agent winning, but from CFOs assembling a portfolio of agents that each clear their own break-even.